-If you purchased our “DIY Wedding Kit,” shears, twine, centerpiece tape, a flower stripper, and pins will be included.
+If you purchased our “DIY Wedding Kit,” shears, twine, floral tape, rubber bands, a flower stripper, flower food, and pins will be included.
 You still need to source buckets and vases to carry the stems.

 Your flowers will arrive in a long rectangular box and will be delivered via Fedex (occasionally by UPS nationwide, and either GSO or Ontrac in CA).
 If you are not home at the time of delivery, the box will be left at the front door with no signature required.
 It is highly recommended to be available to accept the delivery so you can get the stems in water immediately.
 There are times where Fedex is delayed.
 Please note that this is out of our control and we will try our best to notify you if this is the case.
 The most likely scenario for a late delivery is your flower package arriving the next day in the morning.

 Step 1 - Hydrate!

 You will want to get all flowers in water ASAP!
 Fill your buckets 1/4th of the way full with room temperature water.
 Give all flowers a fresh cut with your shears without removing the outer packaging.
-Trim at least 1/2 inch off each stem at an angle.
-Place trimmed flowers in buckets as you go, making sure they are hydrating in an upright position and no stems are bent or leaning too far out of the bucket.
+Trim at least 1/2 an inch off each stem at an angle.
+Place trimmed flowers in buckets as you go, making sure they are hydrating in an upright position and that no stems are bent or leaning too far out of the bucket.
 If they are leaning out, trim the stems shorter.
 You may remove outer packaging after 3-4 hours of hydration.
 Store buckets in a cool dry place for 12-24 hours before handling (suggested time - but not required).

 Note: Refrigeration is not needed.
 Flowers will be partially closed but will continue to open up as they hydrate.
 Certain varieties may appear droopy or wilted upon arrival or may have some breakage - this is normal!
 You are receiving flowers in the same state a florist would.
 Always store stems in water when not being used.